 Black Australorps are heavy dual-purpose chickens descended from black Orpington chickens, which were imported to Australia.
+Australorp male and females can be distinguished by their body and feather shapes, and by their comb sizes.
 Some crosses were made with the Australian Langshan chickens.
 The breed was originally called the utility black Orpington to distinguish it from birds being produced for show.
 The Australorp name came into use and was officially adopted in Australia in 1930.
-Males and females can be distinguished by their body and feather shapes, and by their comb sizes.

 Every Australorp chicken has a single red comb.
 Roosters have taller combs than hens, and males' may be a more vibrant color.
 In addition, roosters' wattles, the hanging fleshy growths on either side of their beaks, are also larger and more vibrant than those on hens.